joy-of-react/project-wordle/README.md

 If you're looking for an additional challenge, give these stretch goals a shot!

-Unlike the standard exercises, solutions aren't provided for these goals.
+Unlike the standard exercises, no solution video is available for these goals, though the raw solution source code is available.
+See the solutions page on the Course Platform.

 Also, feel free to come up with _your own_ stretch goals!
 If there's a thing you'd like to implement, go for it!!